Man with a Pipe

+Description

-DescriptionMan with a Pipe is an oil painting on canvas with dimensions 93.7 × 65.4 cm (36.5 by 25.75 inches), signed JMetzinger lower right.
+Man with a Pipe is an oil painting on canvas with dimensions 93.7 × 65.4 cm (36.5 by 25.75 inches), signed JMetzinger lower right.
 The work represents a man sitting at a table upon which is placed a mug of beer.
 The man, an American according to the title of the work, has his arms crossed and has a pipe in his mouth.
 He wears a jacket and tie.
 To the right is a vase with a painting of a sail boat in front of a setting sun above.
-To the sitters left can be seen half of a portrait in a round frame.Daniel Robbins, Jean Metzinger, At the Center of Cubism, in Jean Metzinger in Retrospect, 1985, The University of Iowa Museum of Art, J. Paul Getty Trust, University of Washington Press While the Man with a Pipe is treated in an extreme form of Cubism, the two works hanging on the wall behind the sitter are not Cubist at all, albeit, they are stylized.
+To the sitters left can be seen half of a portrait in a round frame.
+While the Man with a Pipe is treated in an extreme form of Cubism, the two works hanging on the wall behind the sitter are not Cubist at all, albeit, they are stylized.
 One represents a boat with a setting or rising sun, the other, a portrait placed in a semi-circle, almost an echo of the Man with a Pipe.